construyacol/ask-the-code-test/README.md

 ## Production build

-Generate a production build is simple, just run `yarn mobile:build` and then sync the resources with `npx cap sync`.
+Generate a production build is simple, just run `yarn build:mobile` and then sync the resources with `npx cap sync`.

 ### Android
 For each new release version, the `versionCode` needs to be increased by 1, the `versionName` can be updated acordingly to the practices in ther team (`major.minor.patch`).